-To begin understanding what an electric bike is all about, start with the image of a regular bicycle.
-Then add several electrical components to it, such as a motor, a battery, and a controller – all seamlessly integrated into the design.
-With these items, you now have the fundamentals of any electric bicycle on the market.
+When someone hears electric bicycle, the first image they imagine may be a scooter or electric motorcycle – but they actually look pretty different.
+Just picture a regular bicycle, then add several electrical components to it like a motor, a battery, and a controller – all seamlessly integrated into the design.
+These items make up the fundamentals of all electric bicycles on the market!

 Comfort and quality of the components are still as important on an electric bike as they are on a regular bicycle.
 But now, there are a few more things you need to consider.